a327ex/www/content/posts/community_management.md

 But this is a cope because it's a much stronger position, but also a riskier one, to do the updates without actually promising any future ones.
-It's stronger because you're not leaking power and whoever decides to play your game is playing it because of its state now, and not because it's going to be better in the future.
-But it's riskier because this structure not existing, people who would have otherwise played the game might decide not to.
+It's stronger because you're not leaking power and whoever decides to play your game is playing it because of its state now, and not because it's going to be better in the future, but it's riskier because with this structure not existing, people who would have otherwise played the game might decide not to.

 For instance, Northernlion started playing SNKRX right after I said that I would update it every week.
-I don't know if both things are related, but if they are then this is a massive loss to the game if I hadn't made the promise in the first place.
+I don't know if both things are related, but if they are then this would have been a massive loss to the game if I hadn't made the promise in the first place.
 So it clearly works, and the opposite clearly means catastrophic failure.

 But this is the kind of risky thing where, you know, now that I don't have to worry about financials, it can either fail